Day 0 (February 1st): You will be met at the Whitehorse airport and shuttled to your accommodation.

 Night in the motel in Eagle Plains.
 B – L – D

-Day 5: We keep driving south, enjoying once again the landscapes of the Ogilvie Mountains and Tombstone Territorial Park.
+Day 5: We keep driving south, enjoying once again the landscapes of the Ogilvie Mountains and Tombstone Territorial Park, you will never get tired of driving through these mountains during the winter!
 In Dawson City we get to see the dog teams once again.
-Some of them will be arriving in town, while others may be resting (36 hrs mandatory rest in Dawson).
+Some of them will be arriving in town, while others may be enjoying their 36 hrs mandatory rest.
 The fastest teams will already be gone or maybe we'll have the chance to see them leave town!

 Night in a hotel in Dawson.
 B – L